 They have the proprietary Salomon ZoneLock lacing that is designed to put pressure at the right points and avoid overstressing flex points of your leg.

-The boot has a thermo-moldable Full Custom Fit liner that contours into your leg’s shape while a Sensifit wrapping guarantees you of a comfortable fit all day long.
-Most of its versatility is attributed to the TPU SpringBack spine that not only makes it great for snowboarding but also a great book for hiking.
+The boot has a thermo-moldable Full Custom Fit liner that contours into your leg’s shape while a Sensifit wrapping guarantees you a comfortable fit all day long.
+Most of its versatility is attributed to the TPU SpringBack spine that not only makes it great for snowboarding but also long-lasting hiking boots.

 The footbed is made of a cooling Ortholite C3 material while a Climax Gaiter neoprene seal keeps the lower foot dry at all costs.
 The outer sole is a light HiFive EC+ rubber that is as grippy as it is comfortable.